Confederate Memorial Day: Connection to Memorial Day

 In their book, The Genesis of the Memorial Day Holiday in America, Bellware and Gardiner assert that the national Memorial Day holiday is a direct offshoot of the observance begun by the Ladies Memorial Association of Columbus, Georgia in 1866.
 In a few places, most notably Columbus, Mississippi and Macon, Georgia, both Confederate and Union graves were decorated during the first observance.
 The day was even referred to as Memorial Day by The Baltimore Sun on May 8, 1866, after the ladies organization that started it.
 The name Confederate Memorial Day was not used until the Northern observance was initiated in 1868.

 While initially cool to the idea of a Northern version of the holiday, General John A. Logan was eventually won over.
 His General Order No. 11, issued May 5, 1868, commanded the posts of Grand Army of the Republic to strew flowers on the graves of Union soldiers.
 The Grand Army of the Republic eventually adopted the name Memorial Day at their national encampment in 1882.

 Many theories have been offered as to how Logan became aware of the former Confederate tradition he imitated in 1868.
-In her autobiography, his wife claims she told him about it after a trip to Virginia in the spring of that year.
+In her autobiography, his wife Mary Logan claims she told him about it after a trip to Virginia in the spring of that year.
 His secretary and his adjutant also claim they told him about it.
 John Murray of Waterloo, New York, claims it was he who inspired Logan in 1868.
 Bellware and Gardiner, however, offer proof that Logan was aware of the Southern tributes long before any of them had a chance to mention it to him.
 In a speech to veterans in Salem, Illinois, on July 4, 1866, Logan referred to the various dates of observance adopted in the South for the practice saying "…traitors in the South have their gatherings day after day, to strew garlands of flowers upon the graves of Rebel soldiers..."